3080357/phys1026_essay/Semester_essay.md

-Name: Prince,
+Name: Prince

-Surname: Maika,
+Surname: Maika

-Student Number: 3080357.
+Student Number: 3080357

 This essay explores the instruments astronomers use to observe the universe, create new theories and test existing theories against new information